SEO. What’s the deal? Why do marketing VPs, IT teams and CFO’s flee, screaming, at the mere mention of search engine

 - 85% of people who click on a search result click on the organic search result.
 The only way to rank in the organic results is SEO.

-- According to statistics based off of a Perth seo in Vanessa Fox’s best-seller, Marketing in the Age of Google, 100% of searchers click the first organic search result.
+- According to statistics in Vanessa Fox’s best-seller, Marketing in the Age of Google, 100% of searchers click the first organic search result.
 Less than 50% click the first paid result.
 Don’t believe me – believe her.

 - SEO has a cascading effect.
 Most of the work you do for organic SEO – content creation, site performance improvements and link building via outreach – also improves conversion, grows your overall brand and strengthens other marketing efforts.